Hezbollah political activities: 2008 Siniora Government

 In the 2008 Government, again led by Siniora, another national unity government, Hezbollah and Amal each had two ministers in the 30-member cabinet.
 Muhammad Fneish was the Hezbollah minister, while Fawzi Salloukh was closely associated with Hezbollah.

 2011 Mikati Government

 In the 2011 Government, led by Najib Mikati, a national unity government, Hezbollah and Amal each again had two ministers in the 30-member cabinet.
-Hezbollah ministers were Hussein Hajj Hassan and Muhammad Fneish.
+The Hezbollah ministers were Hussein Hajj Hassan and Muhammad Fneish.

 2013 Salam Government

 In the April 2013 Government, led by Tammam Salam, a national unity government, Hezbollah and Amal each again had two ministers in the 24-member cabinet.
-Hezbollah ministers were Hussein Hajj Hassan and Muhammad Fneish.
+The Hezbollah ministers were Hussein Hajj Hassan and Muhammad Fneish.

 2016 Hariri Government

 In the December 2016 Government, led by Saad Hariri, a national unity government, Hezbollah had two ministers in the 30-member cabinet and Amal had three.
-Hezbollah ministers were Hussein Hajj Hassan and Muhammad Fneish.
+The Hezbollah ministers were Hussein Hajj Hassan and Muhammad Fneish.